-One dark, cold winter night in early 1986, ten clergymen gathered in Winchester Square (now Mason Square) for a meeting whose outcome would ultimately send shockwaves of controversy throughout the political scene in Springfield.
+One dark, cold winter night in early 1986, ten clergymen gathered in Winchester Square for a meeting whose outcome would ultimately send shockwaves of controversy throughout the political scene in Springfield.
 As the ten men of the cloth met that night in the heart of Springfield's black community, they reflected on the state of the Winchester Square neighborhood which comprised the membership of their respective churches.
-They described a community ruined by blight, poverty, crime and non-existent economic development.
-Yet they knew that large sums of money, in fact millions of dollars, had been spent by the government supposedly on economic development in Winchester Square.
+They described a community ruined by blight, poverty, crime with non-existent economic development.
+Yet they knew that large sums of public money, in fact tens of millions of dollars, had been spent by the government supposedly on economic development in Winchester Square.

 The clergy found themselves using terms like, "the aftermath of an atomic blast," "Berlin, 1945" and "a wasteland" to describe what had become of their neighborhood.
 What happened, they wondered, to all the millions of dollars (90 million in all since 1966) that had been poured into Winchester Square?
 Why was there so little to show for it?
 Bowing their heads in prayer, the religious leaders of the black community joined together that night to make a solemn vow - forming a covenant - that they would wage a fight, no matter how difficult, no matter where it led, to find out what had become of all the government money that had been intended for Springfield's poorest neighborhood.